Edward Hand: After the Revolution

+Civic life

+Hand was an early benefactor of Franklin & Marshall College, then called "Franklin College."
+Hand served on the college's Board of Trustees, alongside other prominent Lancaster figures.
+Three of Hand's daughters eventually attended the former Franklin College.

+Death

 Hand is suspected to have died from typhoid, dysentery or pneumonia at Rock Ford in 1802.
 Medical records are unclear, but some sources state Hand died of cholera.
 There is no evidence Lancaster County suffered from a cholera epidemic in 1802.
 Hand is buried in St. James's Episcopal Cemetery in Lancaster, the same church where he had served as a deacon.